stroxler/calldecorators/README.rst

 b low-level code, which may not have enough information to construct error messages indicating what was going on, to be made far more informative.

+The `debug` decorator wraps functions in a debugger post-mortem.
+The debugger it uses is optionally configurable, you can optionally set a delay so that users can bypass via keyboard interrupt, and you can optionally toggle the behavior on and off (for example, using global configuration).